The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: Galaxies

 \section{Galaxies}

-In this section, we analyze the $z=0$ galaxy population whose stellar mass within twice the stellar half-mass radius is larger than $10^{8}\, h^{-1}$~\Msun\ in \astrid.
+In this section, we analyze the $z=0$ galaxy population whose stellar mass within twice the stellar half-mass-radius is larger than $10^{8}\, h^{-1}$~\Msun\ in \astrid.
 With its relatively low particle mass, \astrid\ is able to well resolve these galaxies as each of them contains at least a few hundred stellar particles.
-Mock observations of a variety of these galaxies can be seen in both Fig. ~\ref{fig:large_scale} and Fig.~\ref{fig:mock_obs_w_BH_tracks}.
-The process of creating these mock observations is detailed in section~\ref{sec:GalaxyProperty}.
+Mock observations of a variety of these galaxies can be seen in both Figures~\ref{fig:large_scale} and \ref{fig:mock_obs_w_BH_tracks}.
+The process of creating these mock observations is detailed in Section~\ref{sec:GalaxyProperty}.